 The holidays are a time of connection, relaxation and fun - but they can also bring pitfalls for people dealing with heart health issues.
 Between the traditional foods that aren't ideal for a heart-healthy diet, the temptation to stay on the couch when it’s cold outside and the possibility of holiday stress, people who need to watch their heart health can easily feel overwhelmed.
 It doesn't have to be this way, though - you can take some time off, relax, enjoy your family and care for your health too.
 Here are a few ways to do just that.

 The holidays come with stress for a lot of people.
 Even if you're not dealing with family members who drive you crazy or financial worries about all the gifts you need to buy, you're still likely to have a lot on your plate.
 Even positive things can stress you out if your calendar is too full of them.
 For your heart's health, you need to get very good at managing your stress.
 This may be especially true during the holidays, when all the things that are giving you stress also rob you of your precious alone time.

 Before the deluge of holiday events and obligations gets you down, take some time to think about the best way to stay at least reasonably relaxed.
 Do you have a favorite hobby you can make time for?
 What about taking a walk after dinner by yourself to decompress after an evening full of family togetherness?
 If you have a list in mind of what works for you, it's easier to think of something to do to handle your stress as it's happening in the moment.
-You can also suggest new traditions that are less hectic - maybe you can go on a walk and look at Christmas lights with your family instead of decorating endless dozens of cookies.
+You can also suggest new traditions that are less hectic - maybe you can go on a walk with your family instead of digging into another pie.